-Open Coil: If the close wound coil is taken and stretched, it becomes an open wound coil.
-Coils can also be initially wound as open coils if there is spacing between each turn of the coil.
+Open Coil: If the close wound coil is held by its ends and stretched, it becomes an open wound coil.
+Coils can also be initially wound as open coils if there is space between each turn of the coil.

-Pitch: The distance from turn to turn of an open coil.
+Pitch: The distance between two turns of an open coil is the pitch.

 Watt Density: The wattage produced by a heater divided by the surface area of the heater.
 Common units of measure are W/in² and W/cm².